gotyou007/bentoml-pytorch/README.md

-# Custom LDA classifier model via bentoml.picklable_model

-This example is based on https://github.com/eriklindernoren/ML-From-Scratch
+# Deploy a pretrained/Fine-tuned hateBERT model in Bentoml

 `bentoml.picklable_model` represents a generic model type in BentoML, that uses `cloudpickle` for model serialization under the hood.
 Most pure python code based